-In assessing the performance of a contestant or team the Judges will evaluate the performance based on equal weight of each of the three main criteria.
+In assessing the performance of a contestant or team the Judges will evaluate the performance based on equal weight of each of the three (3) main criteria (conformance, technical performance and athletic performance).

 The performance is evaluated from the bow starting the kata until the bow ending the kata with the exception of team medal matches, where the performance, as well as the timekeeping starts at the bow in the beginning of the kata and ends when the performers bow after completing the Bunkai.